#CYPossible: Kourosh Shirazi, Automotive Technology

 What are you most passionate about?
 Why?

-I find myself very passionate towards the automotive industry as a whole.
+I find myself very passionate toward the automotive industry as a whole.
 Working in this industry has been rewarding and satisfying.

 What are you most proud of?